caseywdunn/gser/README.md

 There are three main useful things output by gser at the moment:
   - For each k and each sample, there is a summary table of genome size estimates and other information.
   - There is a figure of genome size estimates based on how proportion of data analyzed.
+The black line and the error margins are from genomescope, and the blue line is from the manual genome size estimation.
   - There is a figure of all the parameters of the summary table plotted against one another.

 ![Genome size estimates](figures/Hcal.21.genomesize.jpg)